waelhammoudeh/getdiff/README.md

    -p, --passwd SECRET     Specify OSM account password.
    -d, --directory DIR     Program work directory, default {USERHOME}/Downloads/getdiff/.
-   -c, --conf FILE         Configuration file to use, default /etc/getdiff.conf
+   -c, --conf FILE         Configuration file to use, default /etc/getdiff.conf -n, --new FILE          File (path + name) append list of downloaded file to.

 Configuration file is a text file with each line providing a directive pair of NAME and VALUE separated by space or tab and an optional equal sign '='.